cfrist/wildfirecommons-documentation/docs/ndp-modules/module-components.md

 # Components of a Module

-The main components of an NDP module are the following:
+The main components of an module are the following:

 ## Module Card